-2.13 Certificates with mandatory NACI values
+2.14 Certificates with mandatory values

-On PIV systems, you can configure your certificate policies to make the NACI value mandatory (the piv_interim attribute, known as interim_indicator in Entrust).
+You can configure your certificate policies to have mandatory values; for example, on PIV systems, you can configure your certificate policies to make the NACI value mandatory (the piv_interim attribute, known as interim_indicator in Entrust).
 This is typically required for the PIV Authentication and PIV Card Authentication certificates.
 When MyID adds the user to Entrust, it includes the user's NACI value.